AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 ### (Windows Only) Disable Error Reporting service {#disable-error-reporting-service}

-While converting a document to PDF using the PDF Generator service on Windows Server, occasionally, Windows Server reports that the executable has encountered a problem and needs to close.
+While converting a document to PDF using the PDF Generator service on Windows Server, occasionally, Windows Server reports that the executable has encountered a problem and must close.
 However, it does not impact the PDF conversion as it continues in the background.

 To avoid receiving the error, you can disable the Windows error reporting.
 For more information on disabling error reporting, see [https://technet.microsoft.com/en-us/library/cc754364.aspx](https://technet.microsoft.com/en-us/library/cc754364.aspx).